mousepawmedia/devdocs/network/source/guides/environment.rst

 * macOS
 * FreeBSD

-..
-NOTE:: We do not provide technical support for third-party development
+..  note:: We do not provide technical support for third-party development
     tools on non-Debian systems.

 Developing on Windows